octo-technology/OpenTezos/docs/tezos-basics/governance-on-chain.md

 `ballot` is one of the possible ballot response: `Yea`, `Nay` or `Pass`

 ## Send a proposal
 To send a proposal or a ballot, please refer to [CLI chapter](/tezos-basics/introduction_to_cli_and_rpc)

+## Learn more
+To learn more about the amendement process on Tezos, please refer to the [official documentation](https://gitlab.com/tezos-paris-hub/tezos-on-chain-governance/-/blob/master/Documentations/Amendements_Tezos_en.pdf).

 ## References
 [1] https://medium.com/tezos/amending-tezos-b77949d97e1e